 Many people feel overwhelmed at work.
 With all the pressures and the contestant business, it can be hard not to get burnout.
 Whether you work in retail or in an office, or anyplace else, I’m sure there are times when you feel overwhelmed at work.
 And at those times, it is wise to give your mind a break.

 One way to do this is by meditating.
 You can choose to meditate before work, after, or maybe during your lunch break.
-Either way, you will see big benefits from this.
+Either way, you will see big benefits from this, as BetterHelp states.
 It gives your mind an opportunity to let go and reset.
 This can do wonders if you’ve been suffering from work-related stress or anxiety [READ: Best meditation fo anxiety].

 2: Mindfulness to give you a break